Huawei unveils Mate 30 series with no mention of Google

 Battery life and charging

 Both support Huawei’s 40-watt SuperCharge technology, which can deliver up to 70 percent power in half an hour.
 On the wireless charging side of the equation, all three Mate 30 series phones wirelessly charge at up to 27 watts and reverse wirelessly charge any Qi-compatible gadget from their rear covers.
-Reverse wireless charging isn’t anything new for Huawei, but the Mate 30 series phones’ iteration is slightly more powerful than previous flavors.
+Reverse wireless charging isn’t anything new for Huawei, but this iteration is slightly more powerful than previous generations.

 Software